-The two most outstanding elements of bibimbap are Korean bulgogi beef and crisp rice.
-If you’ve ever tried bulgogi beef, you know how incredibly flavorful it is – sweet, salty, garlicky and irresistible.
+The two most outstanding elements of bibimbap are the bulgogi beef and the crisp rice.
+If you’ve ever tried bulgogi beef, you know how flavorful it is – sweet, salty, garlicky and irresistible.
 For the crisp rice, cold rice is seared in a hot pan until it develops a crust.
 That golden crispy crunchy rice with its nutty browned flavor adds a lot of excitement to the bibimbap.

-It may seem like bibimbap has an overwhelming amount of ingredients but Korean Bibimbap was not designed to be a complicated time-consuming meal.
-On the contrary, it was a recipe created to make use of leftovers.
+It may seem like bibimbap has an overwhelming amount of ingredients however Korean Bibimbap is not designed to be a complicated time-consuming meal.
+On the contrary, it’s a recipe created to make use of leftovers.

-Bibimbap is a flexible dish that can be as simple or elaborate as you choose.
-Bulgogi beef is very special and so is the crips rice, so I would definitely include those.
-But you can select just a couple of vegetables for your bibimbap or lots.
-Or you can make use of leftover vegetables from last night’s dinner, if you have them.
+- Bibimbap is a flexible dish that can be as simple or elaborate as you choose.
+Sauté whatever veggies you have in house or make use of leftover vegetables from last night’s dinner.

-- Cook up some short-grain white rice or sushi rice a few hours ahead or the day before, because you’ll need cool cooked rice.
+- Cook up some short-grain white rice or sushi rice a few hours ahead or the day before, because you’ll need cool cooked rice for this.

 - Heat 1 tablespoon sesame in a cast iron skillet.
 Add the cooked rice to the pan and press it down firmly into the hot skillet with a spatula.
 Let the rice brown, undisturbed, for 10 – 15 minutes, or until it forms a crisp crust.